LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 In this post I'm going to introduce rejection sampling as a way to generate samples from an unnormalised pdf as further background to MCMC.

 Like my posts so far, I take heavy inspiration from a few resources.
-In this case these in particular are:
+In this case, the in particular ones are:
 1. [Accept-Reject Sampling : Data Science Concepts](https://youtu.be/OXDqjdVVePY) - [ritvikmath](https://www.youtube.com/@ritvikmath)
 2. [An introduction to rejection sampling](https://youtu.be/kYWHfgkRc9s) - [Ben Lambert](https://www.youtube.com/@SpartacanUsuals)
     - Although this one is icky because he uses [mathematica](https://dictionary.cambridge.org/dictionary/english/horrible)